Integrating Dharma into Daily Life

 Integrating Dharma into our daily activities means that Dharma serves a deep purpose.
 When we integrate Dharma successfully, it becomes truly functional.
 Here, Phakchok Rinpoche reminds Buddhist practitioners how to apply Dharma throughout our day.

 Rinpoche explains that when he was younger, he thought Dharma teaching was something very magical.
-And he respected the words as very precious and very nice.
+And, as a young man, he respected the words as very precious and very nice.
 Naturally, he realized that he could not understand completely, but he appreciated the magic.
 However, now that he is older, he realizes that often the Buddha’s teachings really function in life.
 And this leads him to give some special advice.

 “Please don’t separate the Dharma from life,” Rinpoche instructs.